-Species Assemblage/Complex EFH (Egg and Larvae) EFH (Adult and Juvenile) Mugilidae The water column from the shoreline to the outer limits of the EEZ to a depth of 50 fm.
+Species Assemblage/Complex EFH (Egg and Larvae) EFH (Adult and Juvenile) Mullidae The water column extending from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
+All rocky/coral and sand-bottom habitat and adjacent water column from 0 to 50 fm.
+Mugilidae The water column from the shoreline to the outer limits of the EEZ to a depth of 50 fm.
 All sand and mud bottoms and the adjacent water column from 0 to 25 fm.
 Muraenidae The water column from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 All rocky and coral areas and the adjacent water column from 0 to 50 fm.
 Octopodidae Larvae: The water column from the shoreline to the outer limits of the EEZ to a depth of 50 fm.
-EFH for the adult, juvenile phase, and demersal eggs is defined as all coral, rocky, and sand-bottom areas from 0 to 50 fm.
+EFH for the adult, juvenile phase, and demersal eggs is defined as all coral, rocky, and sandbottom areas from 0 to 50 fm.
 Polynemidae The water column extending from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 All rocky/coral and sand-bottom habitat and the adjacent water column from 0 to 50 fm.
 Priacanthidae The water column extending from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 All rocky/coral and sand-bottom habitat and the adjacent water column from 0 to 50 fm.
 Scaridae The water column from the shoreline to the outer limit of the EEZ to a depth of 50 fm.
 All bottom habitat and the adjacent water column from 0 to 50 fm Siganidae The water column from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 All bottom habitat and the adjacent water column from 0 to 50 fm.

-Scombridae EFH for all life stages of dogtooth tuna is designated as the water column from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
+Species Assemblage/Complex EFH (Egg and Larvae) EFH (Adult and Juvenile) Scombridae EFH for all life stages of dogtooth tuna is designated as the water column from the shorel the outer boundary of the EEZ to a depth of 50 fm.
 Sphyraenidae EFH for all life stages in the family Sphyraenidae is designated as the water column from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 Turbinidae The water column from the shoreline to the outer boundary of the EEZ to a depth of 50 fm.
 All bottom habitat and the adjacent water column from 0 to 50 fm.
+Aquarium Species/Taxa All waters from 0-50 fm from the shoreline to the limits of the EEZ.
+All coral, rubble, or other hard-bottom features and the adjacent water column from 0-50 fm.

-Table 23.
-Occurrence of Potentially Harvested Coral Reef Taxa
+Table 14: Occurrence of Potentially Harvested Coral Reef Taxa